| |

 |

 If you are not inclined to hike on fire roads, don't let that deter you from this hike.
-The Lower Monroe Road has long been abandoned from vehicular use, and the encroaching chaparral softens the road, giving it the feel of a narrow path for much of the route.
+Lower Monroe Road has long been abandoned from vehicular use and the encroaching chaparral softens the road, giving it the feel of a narrow path for much of the route.

 The entire portion of the mountains was incinerated by the Williams Fire of September 2002, which consumed 37,000 acres.
-But life has been gradually returning to the hillsides, and the area once again can provide the hiker with a pleasant outdoor experience.
+But life has gradual returned to the hillsides, and the area once again can provide the hiker with a pleasant outdoor experience.

 Season: November - May